Bay Area Industrial Investment Sales

 Bay Area Industrial Broker — Logistics, Distribution, and Last-Mile Disposition

 Industrial investment sales across the East Bay, South County, and Central Valley logistics corridors.
-Career disposition track record with institutional sponsor and family-office sellers.
+Two decades of producer-level institutional industrial experience.

 The Bay Area industrial market — structurally undersupplied, persistently bid

 The Bay Area is the most structurally undersupplied industrial market in the western United States.
-The combination of constrained land supply, anchor port and airport demand (Oakland, SFO, SJC), and persistent last-mile demand from same-day delivery has driven multi-cycle rent growth that few other markets can match.
+The combination of constrained land supply, anchor port and airport demand, and persistent last-mile demand from same-day delivery has driven multi-cycle rent growth that few other markets can match.

 The buyer universe is institutional and aggressive.
-Prologis, Rexford, EastGroup, Terreno, Black Creek (now Ares), and a deep family-office buyer pool transact selectively on every quality asset.
+Dedicated logistics REITs, specialty industrial sponsors, and a deep family-office buyer pool transact selectively on every quality asset.
 Cap rates remain among the tightest in the country for institutional industrial, reflecting the structural undersupply.

 The disposition challenge: industrial is no longer a single-asset story.
 Buyers want portfolios, regional roll-ups, and infill assets near major demand centers.
-For sellers, that means the marketing strategy needs to consider portfolio packaging, including JV with adjacent owners.
+For sellers, that means the marketing strategy needs to consider portfolio packaging, including joint ventures with adjacent owners.

 How we approach industrial dispositions